fodorpapbalazsdev/stuffs/gcloud/gcloud-commands.md

-# sThis file contains some useful command, what I used during GCLOUD computing
+# This file contains some useful command, what I used during GCLOUD computing

 ### Select project
 `gcloud config set project cloud-computing-class-306811`